SanclerZanella/borderless_project/README.md

       ![email format check](app/static/images/readme/test/manual/login_password.png)

 2. Check if the user exists in the database, using the email as parameter, in the case the user exists in the database, then check if the password match with the password stored in the database.
 If the email or password is incorrect, then reload the previous page with a flash message, which is "Incorrect email and/or password";

-### Add, Edit and Delete a Trip Post

-Several trip posts were created in order to prepare for pagination building.
-These trip posts were created using my actual account, the admin account, and several test accounts.

-For several posts, I've edited minor things to test all parts of a trip post, adding place and country, description, photos and creating without photos to test the functionality of creating and updating a trip post to the database and cloud platform.

 ### Pagination